ianfhunter/ianfhunter.github.io/script/README.md

 - Frontmatter :  Update the date.
 If there is already a `date` key, save it to `created` and update `date`.
 - Frontmatter : In absence of title, add the file's title.
 - Copy the link to your clipboard if one file is edited.
-- ⭐ Support Admonition Plugin (⚠ Doesn't support admonition "no blocks")
+- ⭐ Admonition convertion to "callout inspired notion"

 Finally, the plugin will add, commit and push if supported.